- Customer support automation solutions to streamline your support processes

 Customer support automation software can integrate CRM and ERP systems, third-party online services and a range of help desk software.
 Once connected, it is then possible to automate many of the time-consuming tasks, enabling organisations to concentrate on more important aspects to improve service and support, such as developing self-serving customer service applications.

 The automation of key customer support processes can be achieved through enhancing your help desk software and your other business systems’ functionality.
-There are many business process management platforms available which provide code free application integration and process automation across practically any cloud or on-premises information system or database.
+There are many business process management platforms available which provide code free data integration and process automation across practically any cloud or on-premises information system or database.

 For example, business process management platforms can be used for: